brat

 The class we use to format rational functions is brat

-, and the kinds of rational functions accepted have the form
+, and the kinds of rational functions accepted satisfy the main assumption: they can be expressed as

 [